Elisabeth Auer (UKCP)

 A vital component of my training as a psychotherapist has been undergoing my own psychotherapeutic process.
 Experiencing therapy firsthand has given me a deeper understanding of both the benefits and challenges of the therapeutic alliance, as well as the importance of psychological work outside the sessions through reflection on one’s own actions, thoughts, and feelings.

+With fifteen years of experience, I have engaged with clients from all walks of life and diverse backgrounds.
+My therapeutic approach is predominantly informed by psychoanalytic theory.
 I offer psychotherapy in both English and German language and particularly enjoy working with individuals who have faced the unique challenges of migration—whether as first or second-generation migrants, or those who have experienced othering.

 I hold an enhanced DBS check.